Infrared & Health

 Red light has been used for over 120 years.

-detoxify &
+Detoxification &

-stimulation of the
+Stimulation of the metabolism

-endurance training
+Cardiovascular endurance training

 Deep warming radiation